MalekKamel/Navigator/README.md

 ```

 #### 2- Provide only once  in Application class or anywhere
+In this case, you don't have to pass the ID in the constructor in every call.
 ```java
 class SampleApp : Application() {
     override fun onCreate() {